Catch Me if You Search: When Contextual Web Search Results Affect the Detection of Hallucinations: Acknowledgments

 \section{Acknowledgments}

-This work was partly supported by the National Research Foundation (NRF) grant (No. 2022R1A5A7083908) and the Institute of Information \& Communications Technology Planning \& Evaluation (IITP) grant funded by the Korea government (MSIT) [NO.RS-2021-II211343, Artificial Intelligence Graduate School Program (Seoul National University)].
+This work was partly supported by the National Research Foundation of Korea (NRF) grant (No.RS-2022-NR070855) and the Institute of Information \& Communications Technology Planning \& Evaluation (IITP) grant [NO.RS-2021-II211343, Artificial Intelligence Graduate School Program (Seoul National University)] funded by the Korean government (MSIT).
 This research was also supported in part by the U.S. National Science Foundation under grants 2114824 and 2131144.
-Finally, we would like to thank Saeeun Park and Joohyung Lee for their valuable assistance in the annotation process.
+We would like to thank Saeeun Park and Joohyung Lee for their valuable assistance in the annotation process.